About the Author

 As a priest in the liberal catholic tradition of the Anglican church, he believes in the seven sacraments, the apostolic succession, the liturgy, equal marriage, generosity and goodness towards all who cross our thresholds, regardless of whether they themselves believe in God, regardless of their sexuality, their gender, their past life ... regardless of anything.
 All are welcome.

 In a past life, Padre Will studied German, and then Religion, at Baylor University in Waco, Texas; then, theology at King's College, London; and specifically for the priesthood at Westcott House, Cambridge.
 During the early years of his ministry, he also taught ethics and theology to the ordinands at St. Michael's College (now St. Padarn's Institute), Llandaff.
+He has served parishes in Caldicot, Caerwent, Penhow, and Newport.

+Married to the Rev'd Sally Ingle-Gillis, the Ministry Area Leader, the pair have a large family of two daughters and four sons ... and, of course, the two cats ... even two turtles (one on land, one in water).
 Personal interests include science fiction; languages in general (and Spanish in particular); Texas and Georgia barbecue (brisket and pulled pork, respectively); computers, phones, and similar gizmos; animated shows like "Futurama" and "Rick & Morty"; music in general and, in particular, Texas country music, Norteño, and Tejano.
 And, once more, cats ... any cat ... all the cats!

 About this Site (and Why)